Wyoming Cowboys and Cowgirls: UniWyo Sports Complex

 The UniWyo Sports Complex is the facility for Cowboys wrestling and Cowgirls volleyball, and was also home to the Cowgirls basketball team before it moved into the Arena-Auditorium in 2003.
 The seating capacity is approximately 1,200 people.
 It is situated north of the Field House, south of the Arena-Auditorium, and northwest of War Memorial Stadium.
 Formerly called the Multi-Purpose Gymnasium, it was renamed in 2005 to the UniWyo Sports Complex after a $1 million gift from UniWyo Federal Credit Union, the largest credit union in Laramie and the third largest in Wyoming.

 Rochelle Athletics Center

 The Rochelle Athletics Center, commonly called the RAC (pronounced "Rack"), opened its doors on August 31, 2001.
 It is the training facility for all varsity sports.
 It also contains the football locker room, an academic and counseling center, and a sports medicine facility.
-The RAC began construction May 2000, and was competed at a cost of $9.4 million.
+The RAC began construction May 2000, and was completed at a cost of $9.4 million.
 The building was named for Curtis and Marian Rochelle, who donated $4.2 million to the University of Wyoming for the construction of the facility.